2.2.4 Interim care provisions & disputed care arrangements

 The interim period begins on the first day that the actual care of the child ceased to correspond with the care provided for under the care arrangement (CSA Act paragraph 53A(1)(a)).

-The length of the interim period depends on a number of factors, including whether the care arrangement is a court order, parenting plan or written agreement; when the care arrangement was made; when the disputed care change occurred; and whether the person with increased care is taking reasonable action to participate in family dispute resolution (paragraph 53A(1)(b)).
+The length of the interim period depends on a number of factors, including whether the care arrangement is a court order, parenting plan or written agreement; when the care arrangement was made; when the disputed care change occurred; whether the person with reduced care is taking reasonable action to ensure the care arrangement is complied with; and whether the person with increased care is taking reasonable action to participate in family dispute resolution (paragraph 53A(1)(b)).
 The maximum interim period will apply in situations where the person with increased care does not take reasonable action to participate in family dispute resolution at any time during that period.

 Court orders